-Thus, to appoint someone to placate them would mean that the labor leader of the UFCW William Wallace might lose his seat most likely.
-Or we risk losing Hispanic representation when the drug was called “marijuana” to persecute Mexican Americans and make them second-class citizens.
+Thus, to appoint someone to placate them would mean the UFCW labor leader William Wallace might lose his seat.
+Or they risk losing Hispanic representation.
+The drug was called “marijuana” to persecute Mexican Americans and make them second-class citizens.
 (Full disclosure I represent the Latino Action Network on cannabis policy.)

 Delgado and Nash were picked by State Senate President Sweeney and Speaker Coughlin.
 They were each given one pick while Murphy was allowed three picks, including the chair.

 Houenou worked for the ACLU NJ as the lead proponent of legalization.
 However, more than two years ago she left the organization.
 While that might satisfy legal requirement, it is not likely to leave the NJ NAACP and their allies placated.

 While Murphy quickly moved to appoint figures to the Cannabis Regulatory Commission after signing the bill.
 He had been delaying doing so for months and never justified the delay.
 Since then, the CRC has done little to become a real agency instead of a paper tiger.

 Murphy has been reluctant to comment on the dicey situation, saying there was “nothing new” at a press conference earlier this week.

 The NJ NAACP did not respond to requests for an interview by the time of publication.